not-really-a-coder/WeekList/SPECIFICATION.md

-# FlowDo Technical Specification
+# WeekList Technical Specification

-This document provides a technical overview of the FlowDo application, a modern weekly task manager.
+This document provides a technical overview of the WeekList application, a modern weekly task manager.
 Its purpose is to help developers understand the project's architecture, code structure, and key implementation details.

 ## 1. Tech Stack

-FlowDo is built on a modern, robust technology stack:
+WeekList is built on a modern, robust technology stack:

 - **Framework**: [Next.js](https://nextjs.org/) (with App Router)
 - **Language**: [TypeScript](https://www.typescriptlang.org/)